NSAPH/handbook/_sources/contributing.md

 git push origin newfeature
 ```

-In the GitHub UI, you will see a button giving you the option to open a pull request.
+In the GitHub UI, you will see a button giving you the option to create a pull request.

 Make sure to document your contribution with an informative title and description.